concur/react-interop/README.md

 Consumers of your exported components do not need to do anything differently when the components are wrapped in a container.

+_Note that react-interop does not depend on redux.
+You can use any container element to wrap around your exported components._

 ## Exporting Redux Action Creators

 Alongside your React components, you can also use a small bit of code to export your action creators to the consuming application.
 This relies on redux's `bindActionCreators` function to expose pure JavaScript functions that will dispatch actions on your store.